Land Rover Defender (L663): 2021 Bond Edition

 Released alongside the 25th James Bond movie, No Time to Die, the Bond Edition Defenders were three hundred 2020 Defenders created by Land Rover to celebrate the car's appearance in the film.
 The Bond Edition Defender used a 518 Horsepower 5.0 Litre supercharged V8 and utilised the same gearbox as the standard V8 model.
-It came with all black exterior and 22" black alloy wheels paired with a rear 'Defender 007' badge and blue brake calipers.
-The infotainment system was fitted with a custom startup screen to commemorate Land Rover's long lasting relations with the Bond franchise.
+It came with all black exterior and 22" black alloy wheels paired with a rear 'Defender 007' badge and blue brake callipers.
+The infotainment system was fitted with a custom start-up screen to commemorate Land Rover's long lasting relations with the Bond franchise.
 The interior sported 'Defender 007' treadplates and all black seating.
 The car also sports exterior 007 graphic puddle lamps.
 The cars had either 90 or 110 wheelbases and had a starting price of £105,000.